fleekxyz/fleek-xyz-docs/docs/Gateways/index.md

 ![](../images/primary-domain-delete-gw.png)

 To delete a custom domain, you can on the three dots icon in the custom domains table and select the delete option.
 This will remove the custom domain from your Private Gateway and will no longer serving the content of your storage.
-In the case that you are deleting a `primary` domain, as part of the delete process you and only if you have another `active` domains, you will have to select a new `primary` domain.
+In the case that you are deleting a `primary` domain, as part of the delete process if you have another `active` domains, you will have to select a new `primary` domain.

 :::info